Varsity Boys Water Polo

 Paige NearyVarsity Assistant Coach

-Paige Neary enters her second season as an Assistant Coach for the Patriots.
+Paige Neary completed her second season as an Assistant Coach for the Patriots.

 The Patriots play and practice in the Edward Lavino Natatorium.
 It is located below the Big Gym and sits across from the Field House.